NSO-developer/nso-gitbook/administration/management/system-management/README.md

 [alarms.md](alarms.md)
 {% endcontent-ref %}

+### Tracing in NSO <a href="#d5e2587" id="d5e2587"></a>

+Tracing enables observability across NSO operations by tagging requests with unique identifiers.
+NSO allows for using Trace ID and Trace Context (recommended).
+These allow tracking of requests across service invocations, internal operations, and downstream device configurations.

-### Trace ID <a href="#d5e2587" id="d5e2587"></a>
+#### Trace ID <a href="#d5e2587" id="d5e2587"></a>

 NSO can issue a unique Trace ID per northbound request, visible in logs and trace headers.
 This Trace ID can be used to follow the request from service invocation to configuration changes pushed to any device affected by the change.
 The Trace ID may either be passed in from an external client or generated by NSO.
+Note that:

-Trace ID is enabled by default.
+* Trace ID is enabled by default.

-Trace ID is propagated downwards in LSA setups and is fully integrated with commit queues.
+* Trace ID is propagated downwards in [LSA](../../advanced-topics/layered-service-architecture.md) setups and is fully integrated with commit queues.

-Trace ID can be passed to NSO over NETCONF, RESTCONF, JSON-RPC, or CLI as a commit parameter.
+* Trace ID can be passed to NSO over NETCONF, RESTCONF, JSON-RPC, or CLI as a commit parameter.

-If Trace ID is not given as a commit parameter, NSO will generate one.
+* If Trace ID is not given as a commit parameter, NSO will generate one.&#x20;

 The generated Trace ID is an array of 16 random bytes, encoded as a 32-character hexadecimal string, in accordance with [Trace ID](https://www.w3.org/TR/trace-context/#trace-id).
+NSO also accepts arbitrary strings, but the UUID format (as per [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122), a 128-bit value formatted as a 36-character hyphenated string: xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx, e.g., `550e8400-e29b-41d4-a716-446655440000`) is the preferred approach for creating Trace IDs.

 For RESTCONF requests, this generated Trace ID will be communicated back to the requesting client as an HTTP header called `X-Cisco-NSO-Trace-ID`.
 The `trace-id` query parameter can also be used with RPCs and actions to relay a trace-id from northbound requests.

-For NETCONF, the Trace ID will be returned as an attribute called `trace-id`.
+For NETCONF, the Trace ID will be returned as an attribute called `trace-id`.&#x20;

 Trace ID will appear in relevant log entries and trace file headers on the form `trace-id=...`.

+#### **Trace Context (Recommended)**

+NSO supports Trace Context based on the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/), which is the recommended approach for distributed request tracing.
+This allows tracing information to flow between systems using standardized headers.

+When using Trace Context:

+* Trace information is carried in the `traceparent` and `tracestate` attributes.
+* The trace ID is a UUID (RFC 4122) and is automatically generated and enforced.
+* Trace Context is propagated automatically across NSO operations, including LSA setups and commit queues.
+* There is no need to pass the trace ID manually as a commit parameter.
+* It is supported across all major northbound protocols: NETCONF, RESTCONF, JSON-RPC, and CLI.
+* Trace data appears in logs and trace files, enabling consistent request tracking across services and systems.

+{% hint style="info" %}
+When Trace Context is used, NSO handles tracing internally in compliance with W3C standards.
+Using an explicit `trace-id` commit parameter is therefore neither needed nor recommended.
+{% endhint %}

 ## Disaster Management <a href="#ug.ncs_sys_mgmt.disaster" id="ug.ncs_sys_mgmt.disaster"></a>